GregWoods/gregwoods.github.io/_posts/2014-03-14-revision-v1-Azure-Web-Site-8211-First-Experiment.md

 ## Publish It

 In solution explorer, right click "CodeCamper.web", click Publish...

 In VS2013, there is an option "Windows Azure Web Sites".
-Choose it, and log in to your Azure account Create a "New..." website Add a unique site name, choose your locale, and create a new Database server, filling in name and credential fields Go through each page of the wizard NOTE to self: "Execute code first migrations" is disabled.
-Because we haven't run it, the published app will have no data Under the Settings Tab, you will see 2 entries for database.
+Choose it, and log in to your Azure account

+Create a "New..." website Add a unique site name, choose your locale, and create a new Database server, filling in name and credential fields

+Go through each page of the wizard NOTE to self: "Execute code first migrations" is disabled.
+Because we haven't run it, the published app will have no data under the Settings Tab, you will see 2 entries for database.
 I have no idea why, but it caused me problems.
-For the second one ("DefaultConnection"), uncheck "Use this connection string at runtime" WHen finished in the wizard, you'll be taken to a working web site
+For the second one ("DefaultConnection"), uncheck "Use this connection string at runtime" When finished in the wizard, you'll be taken to a working web site.

+#oldnotes